 Applying to Medicine after A-Level Results

 The clock has struck - it's the 8th of August for our Scottish friends or the 17th of August for others in the UK, marking the arrival of those much-anticipated A-level results.
 Amidst the rush of emotions, whether you're riding high on success or wrestling with disappointment, remember: your medical aspirations are far from dashed.
-With opportunities such as globally-recognised MD and DMD programmes in Europe and the Caribbean, the journey is far from over.
+With opportunities such as globally recognised MD and DMD programmes in Europe and the Caribbean, the journey is far from over.
 So, let's delve into your exciting alternatives, shall we?

 Can You Study Medicine with Low A-Level Grades?

-The thing that’s most important about A-levels is that they’re not global nor universal.
+The thing that’s most important about A-levels is that they’re not global or universal.
 Not every country in the world has A-levels - in fact, most of them don’t.
-Some have an equivalent system, like Germany’s Abitur or Netherlands’ Eindexamen.
+Some have an equivalent system, like Germany’s Abitur or the Netherlands’ Eindexamen.
 Others, however, don’t have anything remotely similar to that.
 The very concept of A-levels does not exist because the high school education system is far too different.

-So, what happens when a student from a country with A-Levels wants to study in a country without them?
+So, what happens when a student from a country with A-levels wants to study in a country without them?
 Well, there are options.
-Sometimes, the A-Level grades simply need to be converted into the most appropriate local equivalent, which is a messy process, but a valid one.
+Sometimes, the A-level grades simply need to be converted into the most appropriate local equivalent, which is a messy process but a valid one.
 Other times, grades are ignored entirely, and the emphasis is placed squarely on an entrance exam.
-Think of it as the university going, “Yeah, we don’t really care about your A-Levels, we don’t do that here, but we have entrance exams, and we care about those.”
+Think of it as the university going, “Yeah, we don’t really care about your A-Levels; we don’t do that here, but we have entrance exams, and we care about those.”

 What this means, in practical terms, is that the simplest way to study medicine with low A-Levels is to study abroad in a European country that either doesn’t have A-Levels or has deemphasised them compared to the UK.